openhwgroup/core-v-mcu/docs/doc-src/open-source-development-at-openhw.md

    ```
    git commit
    ```
-9. Push the changes to your Github fork.
+9. Push the changes to your GitHub fork.
    ```
    git push origin feature/add-new-cpu
    ```
-10. Open a pull request using the [Github interface](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
+10. Open a pull request using the [GitHub interface](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 11. Iterate on the pull request interface until all code quality checks are passed and the maintainer is happy with the contribution.
 You can simply